holosoe/id-server/README.md

 ### 5. Database setup

-Run the MySQL Docker container.

-        docker run --name id-server-mysql --network host -e MYSQL_ROOT_PASSWORD=root -d mysql

 Run the MongoDB Docker container.

         docker run -d --network host --name id-server-mongo -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password mongo

 ## Run

-Ensure that the MySQL server is running and that environment variables are set.
+Ensure that the MongoDB database is running and that environment variables are set.

 Open a terminal window, navigate to the directory of this repo, and run: